Financial Resources for International Graduate Students

 Start by looking at the estimated cost of attendance so you know about how much you need to borrow.
 Always carefully evaluate how much money you or your family can provide towards your education before taking out a loan and pay close attention to interest rates.
 Remember, every dollar you can pay directly is one less dollar you have to borrow and pay interest on!

 NC State does not recommend one specific loan provider over another.
 You must shop around to find the loan terms that work best for you.
 Your own bank may offer educational or personal loans, or you can find a private loan provider.
-MPOWER Financing and Prodigy Finance are two loan companies that extend loans to international students without a cosigner.
-LeapFinance is another common loan provider in India.
-In most cases loan amounts are based on a student’s future income potential, and so will only provide loans for students in certain degree programs with a potential for high future earnings.
+In some cases loan amounts are based on a student’s future income potential, and so will only provide loans for students in certain degree programs with a potential for high future earnings.
 You can also search other loan providers and find general information about loans, cosigners, and more here.
 Below are other searchable databases for loan companies:

 Return on Investment

-According to QS 2020 Graduate Employability Rankings, NC State ranks #111-120 for turning out the most employable graduates in the world!
-Recent NC State graduate students reported an average salary of $81,462.50 in their first job after graduation.
-Students in the College of Engineering graduate programs reported an average salary of $98,480!
+2022 QS Graduate Employability Rankings rank NC State #101-110 for turning out the most employable graduates in the world!
+Recent NC State graduate students reported an average salary of $84,351 in their first job after graduation.
+Average salaries vary based on the program.
+For example, master’s students in College of Engineering reported an average salary of $101,413 upon graduation.
 Review below for details (be sure to select the desired degree type, master’s or doctoral, from the drop-down tab at the top and click “Update Results”):